1501 Classified Employee Complaint Procedure

 3. Request that the Department of Administrative Services (DOAS) assign a Complaint Hearing Officer to hear the complaint.

-Section I: OHR Informal Resolution
+Section J: OHR Informal Resolution

 1. Every complaint will be thoroughly reviewed.
-Attempts to resolve the issue(s) may be made by OHR on a case by case basis.
+Attempts to resolve the issue(s) may be made by OHR on a case-by-case basis.
 The employee and supervisor involved are expected to cooperate with OHR regarding attempts at informal resolution.

-Section J: Mediation
+Section K: Mediation

 1. Either the employee or supervisor involved may request that the complaint be referred for mediation.
 OHR will determine, if the request is appropriate.